Top Drive : A top drive is a mechanical device on a drilling rig that provides clockwise torque to the drill string to f...

 Rotary Table

-rotary table is a precision work positioning device used in metalworking.
+A rotary table is a precision work positioning device used in metalworking.
 It enables the operator to drill or cut work at exact intervals around a fixed (usually horizontal or vertical) axis.
 Some rotary tables allow the use of index plates for indexing operations, and some can also be fitted with dividing plates that enable regular work positioning at divisions for which indexing plates are not available.
 A rotary fixture used in this fashion is more appropriately called a dividing head (indexing head).

 Draw-works Brakes System

-draw-works is the primary hoisting machinery that is a component of a rotary drilling rig.
+A draw-works is the primary hoisting machinery that is a component of a rotary drilling rig.
 Its main function is to provide a means of raising and lowering the traveling blocks.
 The wire-rope drilling line winds on the drawworks drum and extends to the crown block and traveling blocks, allowing the drill string to be moved up and down as the drum turns.
 The segment of drilling line from the draw-works to the crown block is called the "fast line".
 The drilling line then enters the sheaves of the crown block and it makes several passes between the crown block and traveling block pulleys for mechanical advantage.
 The line then exits the last sheave on the crown block and is fastened to a derrick leg on the other side of the rig floor.
 This section of drilling line is called the "dead line".

 A modern draw-works consists of five main parts: the drum, the motor(s), the reduction gear, the brake, and the auxiliary brake.
 The motors can be AC or DC-motors, or the draw-works may be connected directly to diesel engines using metal chain-like belts.
 The number of gears could be one, two or three speed combinations.
 The main brake, usually operated manually by a long handle, may be friction band brake, a disc brake or a modified clutch.
 It serves as a parking brake when no motion is desired.
 The auxiliary brake is connected to the drum, and absorbs the energy released as heavy loads are lowered.
 This brake may use eddy current rotors or water-turbine-like apparatus to convert to heat the kinetic energy of a downward-moving load being stopped.